Cray-HPE/docs-csm/operations/compute_rolling_upgrades/Troubleshoot_a_Failed_CRUS_Session_Due_to_Unmet_Conditions.md

 # Troubleshoot a Failed CRUS Session Because of Unmet Conditions

 **Note:** CRUS has been deprecated.
-It will be removed in CSM-1.3.0 and replaced with BOSv2, which will provide similar functionality.
+It will be removed in CSM V1.3.0 and replaced with BOS V2, which will provide similar functionality.
 See
 [Deprecated features](../../introduction/differences.md#deprecated_features).

 If a CRUS session has any unmet conditions, adding or fixing them will cause the session to continue from wherever it got stuck.
 Updating other parts of the system to meet the required conditions of a CRUS session will unblock the upgrade session.

 The following are examples of unmet conditions:

 - Undefined groups in the Hardware State Manager \(HSM\).
 - No predefined Boot Orchestration Service \(BOS\) session template exists that describes the desired states of the nodes being upgraded.

-### Prerequisites
+## Prerequisites

 - A Compute Rolling Upgrade Service \(CRUS\) session was run and failed to complete.
 - The Cray command line interface \(CLI\) tool is initialized and configured on the system.
+See [Configure the Cray Command Line Interface](../configure_cray_cli.md).

-### Procedure
+## Procedure

 1. View the details for the CRUS session that failed.

     ```bash
     ncn# cray crus session describe CRUS_UPGRADE_ID